bastosdiegol/DiegoLimaBastosPublicRemoteRepo1/README.md

 # INFO-5145 Full Stack Deployment - Lab 01

-This Lab is about the use of Git and GitHub.
+This first Lab is about the use of Git and GitHub.

 There's a total of #10 Exercices which compose this Lab.